Workshops

 Room: Zoom

-Instructor: Kelsey Bartlow
+Facilitator: Kelsey Bartlow

 Growing your own cannabis is legal in Illinois for registered medical cannabis patients—and this class shows you how to do it the right way.
 We’ll introduce the basic principles of home cultivation, including lighting, nutrients, grow cycles, and what kind of equipment you need to get started.
 You’ll also learn about common pitfalls and how to avoid them.